Trauma therapy

 Mind-Body Trauma Therapy FAQs

-• Trauma happens when an experience overwhelms your mind and body.
+Trauma happens when an experience overwhelms your mind and body.
 It can feel like too much, too fast, or too soon for your nervous system to handle.

 Even long after the event, trauma can affect how you feel day to day.
 Your body may stay on high alert, bracing for danger, or leave you feeling stuck, tense, or disconnected.
 These are protective responses, even when the threat is no longer there.

-• Two people can go through the same experience, and one may come out of it shaken but steady, while the other feels overwhelmed.
-The difference has more to do with how the nervous system responds than with the event itself.
+Two people can go through the same experience, and one may come out of it shaken but steady, while the other feels overwhelmed.
+The difference often has more to do with how the nervous system responds than with the event itself.

 Peter Levine, the founder of Somatic Experiencing, explains that trauma often develops when there isn’t an empathic observer present, someone who can help you process what happened.
 Without that support, the nervous system can stay in a state of fear or overwhelm long after the event has ended.

 Earlier experiences also play a role.
 When someone has lived through previous trauma or grew up without a strong sense of safety, the nervous system is more vulnerable to being overwhelmed by later events.
+This is often the case with complex trauma.
+For others, a single overwhelming event may develop into PTSD if the system couldn’t fully recover.

 If the trauma is more recent, somatic therapy can support your nervous system before those reactions become deeply ingrained.
 It helps you process what happened in a safe, manageable way, lowering the chance of feeling stuck moving forward.